 I’d love it if some students shared their experience with the Chirelstein book in the comments, so please give it a brief review if you’ve used it.

 Examples and Explanations, often called E&Es for short, are always going to be a helpful preparation tool for your exam.
 While I didn’t feel the contracts E&E was absolutely essential at my school, I know a lot of professors still recommend it elsewhere.
 It’s going to give you great practice mastering the concepts.

 E&Es such as this one are going to be much different than the Chirelstein book recommended above.
 E&Es give you very in-depth summaries of the law followed by little quizzes to test and improve your understanding of the material.
 These quizzes consist of ‘examples’- situations where you have to decide how the law applies, followed ‘explanations’ that tell you how the law should apply to this situation.
 Because answering these quizzes is very similar to the task that most law school exams ask of you, these books are rightly viewed as great exam prep and practice.

 An E&E is going to take you a lot longer than one night to work through, but if you budget the time for it, the contracts E&E can provide a major boost.
 Typically people recommend that you read the relevant section of the E&E after you have already outlined that material, reviewed class notes on it, and looked through the assigned case law on that subject.
 So say I am reviewing and outlining the parol evidence rule.
 Doing the Contracts E&E section on that would be the last step.
 Don’t worry, you’ll know what the parol evidence rule is soon enough.

 Questions about how to use these or other supplements?
 Ask in the comments!
-We’ll be rolling out plenty more advice on exam study as law school finals approach, so subscribe in the side bar and keep in touch!
+We’ll be rolling out plenty more advice on exam preparation as your law school finals approach, so follow us on twitter @onlawschool or subscribe to our newsletter!